-What Spooky Book To Read Next, Based On Your Favorite Halloween Movie
+What To Read, Based On Your Fave Halloween Movie

 It's that magnificent time of the year where you can once again indulge in your favorite scary movies multiple times a week without judgement.
 Yep, I'm talking about Halloween — and the glorious month beforehand when it's perfectly OK to indulge in your creepier hobbies, like watching every scary movie available on Netflix.
 But October isn't just the perfect time for spooky movies; it's also the perfect time for spooky books, too.